 David is also the lead Partner for Forestry Commission Scotland in their roll-out of large parts of the National Forest Estate for wind and hydro projects.

 David has acted as legal adviser to the Scottish Renewables Forum since its inception in 1999 (seeing the organisation grow to over 300 members and a position as the leading forum for the Renewables' industry in Scotland).
-He has been a member of Scottish Renewables' Wind Working Group and Economics and Markets Working Group and has contributed a host of articles to Industry magazines and spoken at, and chaired, numerous industry conferences.
+He has been a member of Scottish Renewables` Wind Working Group and Economics and Markets Working Group and has contributed a host of articles to Industry magazines (including 5 annual reviews for Scottish Legal News) and spoken at, and chaired, numerous industry conferences, including 9 SHREC events, 4 WS Energy conference events, talks at Edinburgh and Stirling Universities and running a successful renewable energy workshop at Glasgow University over 4 years.

-He was described by the Scotsman newspaper in 2006 as 'the man acknowledged as Scotland's authority on renewable energy law', he won the prestigious 'Partner of the Year', Award at the Cuthbert Scottish Legal Awards in 2006 for his work in Renewable Energy, he was described in Chambers UK Guide to the Legal Profession as 'a standout figure in the sector' whose knowledge of wind farms is 'second to none' and he led the Harper Macleod team to the Energy Team of the Year title twice at Scottish Legal Awards and once at Law Awards of Scotland.
+He was described by the Scotsman newspaper in 2006 as 'the man acknowledged as Scotland's authority on renewable energy law', he won the prestigious 'Partner of the Year', Award at the Cuthbert Scottish Legal Awards in 2006 for his work in Renewable Energy, he was described in Chambers UK Guide to the Legal Profession as 'a standout figure in the sector' whose knowledge of wind farms is 'second to none' and he led the Harper Macleod team to the Energy Team of the Year title at the 2011, 2013 and 2016 Scottish Legal Awards.

-Chambers UK Guide to the Legal Profession lists David as a "Leader in the Field" in Energy & Natural Resources.
+Chambers UK Guide to the Legal Profession has listed David as a Band One ranked lawyer in Alternative Energy for several years and Legal 500 has also listed him as a "Leading Individual" in Energy & Natural Resources.

 Qualifications: LLB (Hons) Dip LP NP